gasvaktin/gasvaktin/README.md

 #### Prices

 Prices for N1 can be found [here](https://www.n1.is/thjonusta/eldsneyti/daeluverd/), you can find information on special fuel card discount [here](https://www.n1.is/n1-kortid/saekja-um-kortid/).
-At the time of this writing the minimum discount amount is 5 ISK and 2 N1 points per liter, both for bensin and diesel.

 ### Olís (and ÓB)